Google offers a Smart Home skill for integrating your Nest devices with Amazon's Alexa home control.

 You might want to change your thermostat's mode when the seasons change, or you might want to switch to an Eco Temperature before everybody leaves.

-The Nest camera skill lets you watch your camera's live video with an Amazon video player (for example, an Amazon Fire TV, Echo Show or Amazon Fire Tablet).
+The Google Nest skill for Amazon Alexa lets you watch your camera's live view with an Alexa device that has a display (for example, Amazon Fire TV, Echo Show or Amazon Fire Tablet).

 Keep in mind:

 - This feature will only work on Alexa devices that have a display.
 The feature won't work on Alexa devices that don't have a display (such as an Amazon Echo).

 - If you're using an Alexa Voice Remote for controlling an Amazon Fire TV, be sure to press and hold the microphone button on the remote while you're speaking.